 The Pattern: “Give until you’re empty, then resent everyone for not reciprocating.”

-You’re so focused on what everyone else needs that your own goals become an afterthought.
 You stay late to help your colleague meet their deadline.
 You spend your weekend planning your friend’s birthday party.
-You’re always available.
+You’re always available, always saying yes.

 • Expecting reciprocation that never comes